Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Each instantiation of the model class will be a specific model we run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
 We assign a unique ID to each agent to be able to track them during the simulation.
 Both the model and agent classes are child classes of `mesa`’s generic [Model and Agent classes](https://mesa.readthedocs.io/en/stable/apis/init.html).

-Another important aspect of `mesa` is its 'scheduler', which keeps track of when each agent should act. `mesa` calls this process 'activation', and there are a number of predefined activation procedures: random, simultaneous, or staged.
+Another important aspect of `mesa` is its 'scheduler', which keeps track of when each agent should act. `mesa` calls this process 'activation', and there are several types of predefined activation procedures: random, simultaneous, or staged.
 In this tutorial, we will use random activation, which means that all agents will act one after the other, in an order that is randomly reassigned at every step of the model.

-Some research questions might require the agents to interact in/with a `space`, which could either be a geographical space or something more abstract.
-Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional grid. `Mesa` also supports hexagonal, continuous or network grids, which are useful for covering a geographical space or simulating social relations.
+Some research questions might require the agents to interact in or with a `space`, which could either be a geographical space or something more abstract.
+Sometimes, like in this lesson, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional grid. `Mesa` also supports hexagonal, continuous or network grids, which are useful for covering geographical space or simulating social relations.
 If a simulation relies on geographical map projections, the additional [mesa-geo](https://github.com/projectmesa/mesa-geo) package from the `mesa` project might be useful.

 ### 2.5 Building the Model